Unramified Brauer groups of symmetric products and the Brauer-Manin obstructions

+of restriction homomorphism $\textup{pr}_1^*$ and corestriction homomorphism $u_*$ between Brauer groups (\cite[Chapter 3.8]{CTS21}) and between unramified Brauer groups (see \cite[Proposition 6.2.3, 6.2.4]{CTS21}).

-Also, since we are considering regular integral varieties \(X\) over \(k\), Theorem 3.7.3 of \cite{CTS21} ensures that the unramified Brauer group \(\Brnr(k(X)/k)\) is naturally a subgroup of the Brauer group \(\Br(X)\).
-And when \(X\) is additionally proper, we have \(\Br(X)\simeq \Brnr(k(X)/k)\).
-Moreover, the natural map induced by \eqref{dualmap}
+For regular integral varieties, \cite[Theorem 3.7.3]{CTS21} ensures that the unramified Brauer group is naturally a subgroup of the Brauer group.
+When in addition the variety is proper, we can identify these two groups.
+Hence, if $W$ is proper we have \(\Br(W)= \Brnr(k(W)/k)\) and $\lambda$ factors through $\lambda_\textup{nr}$.
+We pass to quotients to obtain